Learning by Surprise: Adaptive Mitigation of Model Collapse in Large Language Models: Appendix

 \subsection{Evaluation of Gini coefficient and collapsed predictions with prompts of 64 tokens}

-In Figure~\ref{fig:mitigation_results} of Section \ref{sec:results}, we evaluated fine-tuning scenarios using next-token–based metrics with prompts of $32$ tokens.
-Here, we replicate the analysis with prompts of $64$ tokens.
-The surplexity scenario again shows the lowest degree of collapse across all metrics, thereby reinforcing its effectiveness.
+In Figure~\ref{fig:mitigation_results} of the main manuscript, we evaluated fine-tuning scenarios using next-token–based metrics with prompts of length $k=32$.
+Here, we replicate the analysis with $k=64$.
+Figure \ref{fig:mitigation_results_64token} shows that, also for $k=64$, the perplexity-based filtering strategy again achieves the lowest degree of model collapse across all metrics.